whitschroder/remote-sensing/_sources/topo.md

 ## Aspect

-Aspect refers to the rate of change in slope from one location to the next, in other words, the second derivative of elevation.
-In simpler terms, Aspect refers to the direction of the slope.
+Aspect refers to the direction of slope from one location to the next.
 Aspect alone may not be useful for visualizing topography, but it represents an important intermediate variable that can be used in topographic analyses.

 ## Aspect-Slope